-- 225. Streambank and Shoreline Stabilization Structures (SSSS) (formerly known as seawalls): Mechanical erosion and sediment control structures or devices which afford protection measures to stream banks and lake shorelines from the adverse effect of wind, waves, and water and which abate the depletion of the soil and land area adjacent to the water (i.e., rock riprap). - 226.
-Street: Same as "Road." - 227.
+- 197. Streambank and Shoreline Stabilization Structures (SSSS) (formerly known as seawalls): Mechanical erosion and sediment control structures or devices which afford protection measures to stream banks and lake shorelines from the adverse effect of wind, waves, and water and which abate the depletion of the soil and land area adjacent to the water (i.e., rock riprap). - 198.
+Street: Same as "Road." - 199.
 Street, Arterial: Arterial Street means a road providing for efficient, safe and direct connection to or separation of developed areas for circulation to destinations outside the developed area and deemed as such on the "Established Street and Highway Width Map for Waukesha County" or other official map adopted by the municipality.

-228. Street, Collector: Collector Street means a road providing for circulation to serve local traffic moving between minor streets and arterial streets as designated on the "Established Street and Highway Width Map for Waukesha County" or other official map adopted by the municipality.
+200. Street, Collector: Collector Street means a road providing for circulation to serve local traffic moving between minor streets and arterial streets as designated on the "Established Street and Highway Width Map for Waukesha County" or other official map adopted by the municipality.

-- 229. Street, Frontage: A street contiguous and parallel to a traffic artery and affording direct vehicular access to abutting property. - 230.
+- 201. Street, Frontage: A street contiguous and parallel to a traffic artery and affording direct vehicular access to abutting property. - 202.
 Street, Minor: Minor Street means any other road not deemed as a collector or arterial street on the "Established Street and Highway Width Map for Waukesha County" or other official map adopted by the municipality.

-231. Street Line: A dividing line between a lot, tract or parcel of land and a contiguous street.
+203. Street Line: A dividing line between a lot, tract or parcel of land and a contiguous street.

-232. Structural Alterations: Any change in the supporting members of a Building or any substantial change in the roof structure or in the exterior walls.
+204. Structural Alterations: Any change in the supporting members of a Building or any substantial change in the roof structure or in the exterior walls.

-233. Structure: Any man-made object with form, shape and utility that is constructed or otherwise erected on the ground or attached to something on the ground, or permanently or temporarily placed, either upon the ground or upon another structure.
+205. Structure: Any man-made object with form, shape and utility that is constructed or otherwise erected on the ground or attached to something on the ground, or permanently or temporarily placed, either upon the ground or upon another structure.
 For the purposes of this Ordinance, the term "structure" includes, but is not limited to, Principal and Accessory Buildings (including garages, sheds, Boathouses, porches and gazebos), signs, swimming pools, hot tubs, patios, Decks, sidewalks, walkways, fire pits, retaining walls, monuments, Entrance Gates, radio towers and television towers, but does not include landscaping, earthwork, or Land Altering Activities including graded areas, filled areas, ditches, berms, or earthen terraces.
-The term "structure" does not include flag poles, mailboxes, fences (unless located within 75 ft. of the ordinary high water mark of a navigable waterway), basketball hoops, satellite dishes eighteen (18) inches or less in diameter, or small objects that are easily moved by hand, such as lawn chairs, portable grills, portable picnic tables, fences, doghouses, bird feeders, birdhouses, and birdbaths.
+The term "structure" does not include flag poles, mailboxes, fences unless within 75 feet of the OHWM as regulated by the WDNR, basketball hoops, satellite dishes eighteen (18) inches or less in diameter, or small objects that are easily moved by hand, such as lawn chairs, portable grills, portable picnic tables, doghouses, bird feeders, birdhouses, and birdbaths.

 '''

 (Amended by Enrolled Ordinance 159-70, effective 12-12-2004.)
 (Amended by Enrolled Ordinance 163-55, effective 11-13-2008.)
 (Amended by Enrolled Ordinance 165-69, effective 12-23-2010.)
 (Amended by Enrolled Ordinance 171-36, effective 09-28-2016.)
+(Amended by Enrolled Ordinance 174-07, effective 05-04-2019.)
+(Amended by Enrolled Ordinance 175-19, effective 08-12-2020.)

 '''

-234. Structure, Temporary: A movable structure not designed for human habitation or occupancy, but for the temporary enclosure, protection or screening of goods or chattels during a period of construction, but not to exceed one (1) year, and which is regulated as a structure under the terms of this Ordinance.
+206. Structure, Temporary: A movable structure not designed for human habitation or occupancy, but for the temporary enclosure, protection or screening of goods or chattels during a period of construction, but not to exceed one (1) year, and which is regulated as a structure under the terms of this Ordinance.